 - Peel and slice 1 avocado.

-- Mix cut ingredients with juice from 1/2 a lemon, 1 Tablespoon extra-virgin olive oil, a pinch of salt (or to taste), pinch of ground black pepper.
+- Mix cut ingredients with juice from 1/2 a lemon, 1 Tablespoon extra-virgin olive oil, pinch of salt (or to taste), and a pinch of ground black pepper.

 - Chop 1 stem fresh dill, add to the salad, and enjoy!